aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/protection-and-unprotection/file-protection/_index.md

 {{% alert color="primary" %}}

-Microsoft Excel (97 - 365) enables you to encrypt and password protect your spreadsheets.
-It uses algorithms provided by a cryptographic service provider, or CSP, a set of cryptographic algorithms with different properties.
-The default CSP is 'Office 97/2000 Compatible' or 'Weak Encryption (XOR)'.
-It's important to choose the proper encryption key length.
-Some CSPs don't support more than 40 or 56 bits.
-That's considered to be weak encryption.
+Microsoft Excel (97–365) enables you to encrypt and password‑protect your spreadsheets.
+It uses algorithms provided by a cryptographic service provider (CSP), a set of cryptographic algorithms with different properties.
+The default CSP is “Office 97/2000 Compatible” or “Weak Encryption (XOR)”.
+It’s important to choose the proper encryption key length.
+Some CSPs don’t support more than 40 or 56 bits.
+That is considered weak encryption.
 For strong encryption, a minimum key length of 128 bits is required.
-Microsoft Windows contains CSPs that offer strong encryption types as well, for example the 'Microsoft Strong Cryptographic Provider'.
-To give you an idea, 128 bits encryption is what banks use to encrypt the connection with their Internet Banking systems.
+Microsoft Windows contains CSPs that offer strong encryption types as well, for example the “Microsoft Strong Cryptographic Provider”.
+To give you an idea, 128‑bit encryption is what banks use to secure connections with their online banking systems.

-Aspose.Cells allows you to encrypt and password protect Microsoft Excel files with your desired encryption type.
+Aspose.Cells allows you to encrypt and password‑protect Microsoft Excel files with your desired encryption type.

 {{% /alert %}}